daniellkennett/churn_case_study/README.md

 # What model did you use in the end?
 Why?
 Gradient boosting, radom forest and logistical regression were all tested.
 Ultimately, gradient boost with hyperparameter tuning achieved the best scores.

-# What performance metric did you use to evaluate the model?
-Why?
 We decided on mean accuracy against Test data (typically the .score method of the models in sci kit learn).

 # Based on insights from the model, what plans do you propose to reduce churn?